subinayadhikary/LeDA/README.md

 *307.* **Attempt to murder.
 Attempts by life-convicts.** <br />
 *308.* **Attempt to commit culpable homicide.** <br />
 *309.* **Attempt to commit suicide.** <br />
-*310.* **Thug- Whoever, at any time after the passing of this Act, shall have been habitually associated with any other or others for the purpose of committing robbery or child-stealing by means of or accompanied with murder, is a thug.** <br />
+*310.* **Thug**- Whoever, at any time after the passing of this Act, shall have been habitually associated with any other or others for the purpose of committing robbery or child-stealing by means of or accompanied with murder, is a thug. <br />
 *311.* **Punishment- Whoever is a thug, shall be punished with 4 [imprisonment for life], and shall also be liable to fine.** <br />
 For getting more details about the Indian Penal Code, you may visit https://legislative.gov.in/sites/default/files/A1860-45.pdf.  <br />